heche-psb/fossiler/README.md

 Doyle, J.A. and L. J. HICKEY.
 (1976).
 Pollen and leaves from the mid-Cretaceous Potomac Group and their bearing on early angiosperm evolution.
 Pp. 139- 206 in *Origin and early evolution of angiosperms*, ed.
 C. B. Beck.
 New York: Columbia Univ.
 Press.

+E. Dorf.
+(1942).
+Upper Cretaceous floras of the Rocky Mountain region; Flora of the Lance Formation at its type locality, Niobrara County, Wyoming.
+Contributions to Palaeontology.

 E. M. Friis, K. R. Pedersen, and P. R. Crane.
 (1995). *Appomattoxia ancistrophora* gen. et sp. nov., a new Early Cretaceous plant with similarities to Circaeaster and extant Magnoliidae.
 American Journal of Botany, 82(7): 933-943.

 E. M. Friis, P. R. Crane, and K. R. Pedersen.
 (1988).
 Reproductive structures of Cretaceous Platanaceae.
 Biologiske Skrifter Det Kongelige Danske Videnskskabernes Selskab, 31: 1-55.